Dayenu (organisation)

 Dayenu is an LGBTQ+ organisation based in Sydney, Australia.
 The word Dayenu means "enough" in Hebrew, and the group uses it to mean that they have had "enough" of homophobia.

 History

 The group Dayenu began as an idea in 1999 to create a gay and Jewish float for the 2000 Sydney Gay and Lesbian Mardi Gras.
 After the parade the group began in order to offer permanent resources for LGBTQ+ Jews in Sydney.

-In 2013 Dayenu celebrated its bar mitzah as it turned 13 at the Sydney Gay and Lesbian Mardi Gras.
+In 2013 Dayenu celebrated its bar mitzvah as it turned 13 at the Sydney Gay and Lesbian Mardi Gras.
 The group celebrated by wearing pink kippot and rainbow tallit, as well as featuring a large glittery Star of David.

 Goals

 The group's mission is to: